Acinonyx pardinensis: Description

 Acinonyx pardinensis was roughly twice the size of today's cheetahs, weighing around 60-121 kg, though A. pleistocaenicus was much larger.
 The morphology of the skull shows some similarities with those of pantherine cats and is not as short and deep as that of the modern cheetah.
 The teeth greatly resemble that of a modern cheetah.
 The limb bones, like those of a modern cheetah, were elongate relative to the animal's body size.
 The lumbar vertebrae were also elongate, suggesting the back was flexible.
-Compared to living cheetahs, the femur is more straight and the fibia is more robust and not fused to the tibia.
+Compared to living cheetahs, the femur is more straight and the fibula is more robust and not fused to the tibia.
 The humerus is also more robust.
-The inner ear of A. pardinensis lacks the living cheetahs specialised adaptions to fast running such as the extensive expansion of vestibular system and elongation of the semicircular canals, and more closely resembles the ancestal felid inner ear morphology.
+The inner ear of A. pardinensis lacks the living cheetahs specialised adaptions to fast running such as the extensive expansion of vestibular system and elongation of the semicircular canals, and more closely resembles the ancestral felid inner ear morphology.